MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ## Create metric charts with Azure Monitor metrics explorer

-The following is a general explanation of how to use the Azure Monitor metrics that will be implemented in subsequent sections.
+The following is a general explanation of how to use the Azure Monitor metrics that will then be implemented in subsequent sections.
 Use the following steps to create metric charts with the [Azure Monitor metrics explorer](/azure/azure-monitor/essentials/metrics-getting-started) in Azure portal:

 1. Sign in to the [Azure portal](https://portal.azure.com/) and navigate to the overview page for your Azure Data Explorer cluster.